c4tandl/ctl/src/markdown/pages/internships/overview-and-testimonials.md

 The intern program serves classroom teachers of grades K-8 interested in learning more about teaching writing and reading at any grade level, with rich opportunities to observe and confer with CTL teachers about literacy instruction.
 Participants learn about writing and reading minilessons, conferences, spelling instruction, age-appropriate literature and poetry, and approaches to recordkeeping and evaluation.
 Visiting teachers can anticipate interning alongside other teachers from the same grade levels from schools throughout the U.S. and beyond our borders.

 The internship program is structured to make it likely that visiting teachers will be able to act on what they have learned here and make substantive changes back home.

-CTL is located approximately an hour north of Portland, Maine.
-Teachers who live at a distance and cannot commute daily can arrange to be accommodated locally.
-We recommend [Cod Cove Inn](https://www.codcoveinn.com) or [Sheepscot Harbour Village Resort](https://www.midcoastshvr.com).
-Interns should anticipate that they will require a car during their stay in Edgecomb.
-CTL can assist you with lodging or car rental arrangements.